-This layer displays the percentage of Medicare Beneficiaries with diabetes.
-The prevalence of chronic conditions among Medicare beneficiaries is based on Medicare insurance claims (for specific inpatient diagnosis or procedure codes) in 2017.
+This layer displays the percentage of Medicare Beneficiaries with an alcohol use disorder.
+The prevalence of alcohol use disorder among Medicare beneficiaries is based on Medicare insurance claims (for specific inpatient diagnosis or procedure codes) in 2017.

 Wind Turbine Density